All Episodes

 You're throwing out metal samples.

-He said, so what?
+I said, well, so what?

 Well, when things fly up in the air, John, it shouldn't be too hard to become convinced that you've stumbled into something really big.

-Well, basically I finished grade 8 school as a loner.
+Well, basically, I finished grade 8 school as a loner.

 I had agoraphobia.

-Also, not a lot of social skills, and you didn't even like leaving your agoraphobia.
+You didn't even like leaving your agoraphobia.

 That's fear of leaving a house, right?